Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 View of the Carrousel Louvre | ©Manon Drogue

-The Carrousel du Louvre is a shopping mall in Paris very famous among locals and visitors.
-It offers a great way to take a break after visiting the famous paintings andartworks of the Louvre museum.
+The Carrousel du Louvre is a very famous shopping mall in Paris among locals and visitors alike.
+It offers a great way to take a break after visiting the famous paintings and works of art at the Louvre museum, for which, by the way, I recommend you buy your ticket in advance- not for nothing is it the most visited museum in the world!

-Open seven days a week, the exclusive center features dozens of stores, a gourmet food court and an elegant, spacious setting.
-If you are looking for a place to eat near the Louvre, the Carrousel is a very good choice.
+Open seven days a week, the exclusive center features dozens of stores, a gourmet food court and an elegant and spacious setting.
+If you are looking for a place to eat near the Louvre, the Carrousel is a great choice.
 It's also the place to go if you're looking for new clothes, jewelry, books or a special gift to take back on the plane.

 As if that were not enough, sculptures have also been added.
 Carrousel du Louvre plays a more than practical role for the Louvre, as it houses parts of its past.
 The Carrousel also provides access to the museum.